james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 ### `logins.json`

-The only changes needed here are to change the passwords to match the passwords you put into `base.sql`.
+The only changes needed here are to change the passwords to match the passwords you put into `/tmp/base.sql`.

 ### `registry.json`